Overcoming Tight Constraints in Soft Happy Colouring: Preliminaries

 \section{Preliminaries}

-Throughout the paper, a graph $G$ means a simple finite graph that can be represented by its vertex and edge sets, so we write $G=(V(G), E(G))$~\cite{Chartrand-graphs_and_digraphs}.
+Throughout the paper, a graph $G$ means a simple finite graph whose vertex and edge sets can represent, so we write $G=(V(G), E(G))$~\cite{Chartrand-graphs_and_digraphs}.
 The numbers of vertices and edges are usually denoted by $n$ and $m$.

-Graphs are usually assumed to be modelled by random graphs~\cite{Bollobas_2001}.
-Here, we use the simplified version of the Stochastic Block model (SBM)~\cite{HOLLAND1983109, JERRUM1998155}.
+Graphs, especially large real-world ones, are usually assumed to be modelled by random graphs~\cite{Bollobas_2001}.
+Here, we use the Stochastic Block model (SBM)~\cite{HOLLAND1983109}, specifically focusing on its simplified formulation~\cite{JERRUM1998155}.
 Hence, by the SBM, we mean the probability space consisting of all graphs on $n$ vertices, with an assignment to $k$ vertex-disjoint communities.
 The probability of having an edge between two vertices of the same community is $p$, while two vertices of different communities are adjacent with the probability of $q$.
-The necessary assumption is $q<p$ to have a meaningful community structure, enforcing increased connections considering shared characteristics among the vertices of the same community.
-The SBM ensemble is denoted by $\mathcal{G}(n,k,p,q)$.
+The necessary assumption is that $q<p$ to ensure meaningful community structure.
+This SBM ensemble is denoted by $\mathcal{G}(n,k,p,q)$.

 We utilise the SBM to generate benchmark networks, as its planted communities facilitate rigorous theoretical and practical analysis.
 However, our primary objective is to maximise network homophily, expressible as the number of $\rho$-happy vertices, rather than to strictly recover these ground-truth partitions.
 Because the SBM is a stochastic generative model, its planted labels do not necessarily guarantee the maximum possible homophily; the random distribution of edges frequently produces alternative partitions that are structurally more cohesive.
-Consequently, a divergence from the SBM's ground truth is not an algorithmic failure, but rather a reflection of the algorithm successfully identifying these alternative, highly homophilic configurations inherent to the generated topology.
+Consequently, a divergence from the SBM's ground truth is not an algorithmic failure, but rather a reflection of the algorithm successfully identifying these alternative, highly homophilic configurations inherent to the generated graphs.